Ralf (footballer)

-Ralf de Souza Teles (born June 9, 1984), known simply as Ralf, is a Brazilian professional footballer who plays as a defensive midfielder for Vila Nova.
+Ralf de Souza Teles (born June 9, 1984), known simply as Ralf, is a Brazilian professional footballer who plays as a defensive midfielder for Guarani.

 Club career

 Ralf led Barueri to its first ever season in the Campeonato Paulista and Brazilian Série A. His consistent and quality play with Barueri led Corithians to make him one of several midfielders signed by the club in the 2010 pre-season.
 On July 13, 2012, he renewed his contract with Corinthians for another three years, despite transfer offers coming from European clubs.